niivue/niivue/MIGRATION_PLAN.md

 ### Guiding Principles

 1. **Backward Compatibility:** Maintain 100% backward compatibility with the existing public API
 2. **Incremental Migration:** Move one module at a time, testing after each change.
 Update playwright tests as needed.
-3. **Dependency Injection:** Use constructor injection for module dependencies
-4. **Interface Contracts:** Define clear interfaces for each module
+3. **Pure Functions Over Classes:** Prefer pure functions for utility modules (better reusability, testability, and tree-shaking)
+4. **Explicit Dependencies:** Pass dependencies as function parameters (e.g., `gl` as first parameter)
 5. **Test Coverage:** Add playwright tests for each module as it's created
 6. **Documentation:** Update docs as modules are created

+**Module Pattern Decision:** After implementing the WebGL module, we've adopted a **pure functions** approach instead of classes for utility modules.
+This provides:
+- Better reusability across the codebase
+- Easier testing (just pass in dependencies)
+- Better tree-shaking (unused functions can be eliminated)
+- No class instantiation overhead
+- Simpler mental model (no `this` binding)

 ### Migration Process (Per Module)